bitcointranscripts/bitcointranscripts/bitcoin-explained/peer-to-peer-encryption.md

 Sjors Provoost:

 The handshake is basically saying, 'Here's my key,' and then you say, 'Here's my key.'
-There's a little bit more to it, of course, but the general idea is they called a Diffie-Hellman key exchange (if you Google that, you'll find it.
-We've talked about it in other podcasts too).
+There's a little bit more to it, of course, but the general idea is they called a Diffie-Hellman key exchange, if you Google that, you'll find it.
+We've talked about it in other podcasts too.
 It basically means, I get your public key, you get my public key, and we can combine those keys into a shared key - a key that both of us know.

 Aaron van Wirdum: